 - For those who were Italian citizens and resided in the territories that were part of the Italian State, later ceded to the Republic of Yugoslavia;

 - For those of Italian language and culture who are children or descendants in a direct line of the persons mentioned in point 2.

 Also known as the citizenship through ancestry, the Italian citizenship by descent applies when you are able to prove a direct line with your Italian ancestors who emigrated abroad.

-The application takes around 6 months, and you will have to provide birth certificates, marriage certificates and other relevant documents of your ancestors.
+During the application, you will have to provide birth certificates, marriage certificates and other relevant documents of your ancestors.